archfiend700/security-quiz/README.md

-The Guardora Security Quiz provides an easy way for individuals and businesses to evaluate their cybersecurity awareness through practical, real-world scenarios.
+The Security Quiz provides an easy way for individuals and businesses to evaluate their cybersecurity awareness through practical, real-world scenarios.

 Features
 🔐 Cybersecurity awareness questions